Skip to main content

 Understanding the User Experience

-The SIS project is the most comprehensive so far in its pre-implementation discovery work.
-The more work we do upfront, the easier it will be to implement a new SIS.
+The SIS Project is the most comprehensive so far in its pre-implementation discovery work.
+The more work we do upfront, the easier it will be to implement a new student information system.